bunnydeviloper/cs10/Udacity/10-frameworks/009-examine-source.md

 ### A Framework's base features
 ### What is a template?
+* template give you a starting point, with default structure and content, then you add more colors to it

 ### Backbone Project Setup
 ### Underscore templates
 ### Constructor Function